 The students should primarily be able to interpret concrete basic economic categories of the public sector, such as the output, costs, price, remuneration, motivation, investment, innovation, including their application to the entire non-profit sector.

 The second part of the course focuses on the economy and management of the main public sector industries.
 The comparison with the EU countries is assumed.
 Students will understand the principles of the particular industries performing, as well as the principles of the public service provision.

-- The content of the course is divided into two parts, the cross-sectional one and another one, focused on the particular industries.
+- The introduction of the course expects the students to take an entrance test examining their knowledge of public economics, macro- and microeconomics, public sector history, public goods theory, etc. The content of the course is divided into two parts, the cross-sectional one and another one, focused on the particular industries.
 The structure of the course is as follows:

 - - Management of the particular industries of the public sector

 - - Public administration

 - - Justice